Logic of Hypotheses: from Zero to Full Knowledge in Neurosymbolic Integration

+The model architectures consists of (i) a generic CNN $h_\theta$ that processes each image to predict $\DenseForest$ and $\DryVegetation$ as latent concepts, and (ii) a logical component that combines these visual concepts with the environmental features to produce the final prediction.
+Crucially, the CNN is not pretrained: it must learn to identify forests and dry vegetation solely via the gradients backpropagated through the logic.
+We now analyze how LoH handles this task under different knowledge assumptions.}

 \paragraph{Full Knowledge (No Choice Operators).} If the choice operator $[\cdot]$ is never used, the logical part has no learnable parameter, but the gradient can backpropagate from it to a neural part below.
-This corresponds to many well-known NeSy approaches where knowledge is entirely specified a priori.
+This corresponds to the NeSy approaches where knowledge is entirely specified a priori.

+For the wildfire experiment, we set the LoH formula exactly to the ground-truth rule (\ref{eq:ground_truth}).
+Since the logic is fixed and correct, the learning focuses entirely on the perception module.
+The model successfully solves this symbol grounding problem, learning to map images to $\DenseForest$ and $\DryVegetation$ with high accuracy simply by minimizing the classification error of the $\WildFireRisk$ label (see Figure \ref{fig:wildfire}).

 \paragraph{Selecting Reliable Rules.} Suppose we have a knowledge set of $n$ candidate rules $r_1, \dots, r_n$, but we are unsure on whether they are correct.
 Then, we can use the following LoH formula to select a reliable subset: